hamzehkhazaei/ECE422-Proj2-StartKit/README.md

 ================
 First of all you need to create 3 VMs on Cybera cloud with the following specefications:
 1. Use **Ubuntu 16.04** as the image for all VMs.
 2. You need one of these VMs to run the client program for which you may use **m1.small** flavour.
-   - You will run the  `ece422_client.py`  on this VM.
-   - Note this is a base implementation of the client and you may modify this according to your needs.
+Let's call this VM as the *clientVM*.
 3. For the other two VMs **m1.large** flavor would be a good choice.
 These two VMs will construct your Swarm cluster.
 4. You need to open the following TCP ports in the default security group in Cybera:
    - 22 (ssh), 2376 and 2377 (for Swarm), 5000 (Visualization), 8000 (webapp), 6379 (for Redis)